American Express® Membership Rewards Guide

 Share Points Across Cardholders

-Unlike Chase and Citibank, Amex doesn’t allow members to move points from one person’s account to another.
+Unlike Chase and Citi, Amex doesn’t allow members to move points from one person’s account to another.
 That said, transferring one person’s points to another person’s loyalty program account is possible.
 The key is that the person who receives the points must be an authorized user or employee on the other person’s account.
 For example, my wife can transfer Membership Rewards points to my Virgin Atlantic account as long as I’m an authorized user (or employee) on any of her Membership Rewards cards.

 How to Keep Points Alive